The Police and Crime Plan

 Download the Plan at a Glance leaflet

-The Police and Crime Plan is built around four outcomes, tackle crime and anti-social behaviour, safeguard vulnerable people, make sure criminal justice works for communities and support victims and witnesses.
+The Police and Crime Plan is built around four outcomes, tackle crime and anti-social behaviour, safeguard vulnerable people, work to improve criminal justice and support victims and witnesses.

 It also sets out 16 priorities for the OPCC, West Yorkshire Police and partners, identified by people from across West Yorkshire through the consultation 'Your Plan, Your Priorites'.